Forward Deployed Design

 Design Systems as Frozen Representation

-This is why building a design system matters - and why it needs to be done deliberately, not in the FDE style.
+Building a design system matters precisely because of this, and because it needs to be done deliberately rather than in the FDE style.

-I'm not opposed to designing in code; my career has involved exactly that, building React applications, iterating in the browser or in native code, using prototypes as the primary design artefact.
-Sometimes it helps to put a provocotype in front of people to get feedback, but the point is that it's a prototype - a representation that exists to be examined, critiqued, and revised and tested at increasing scale not just one client site before the product is launched or made "generally available".
+A provocotype in front of users can generate feedback, but the point is that it is a prototype - a representation that exists to be examined, critiqued, and revised, and tested at increasing scale before the product is launched or made generally available.

 Without representation - without diagrams, prototypes, specifications - those contests happen implicitly, in code, where they're invisible to anyone who can't read TypeScript.
 A vendor with a dogmatic preoccupation with speed can build overnight, but without the conversation about what you're building, why, and how it might be wrong, you're just building faster without necessarily building better.